txts/txts/se/hw1.md

 20 other little tools used for this work

 + Method1: the easy way.
 Log into the  `\_timmnix` image I made for you at http://http://vcl.drupal.ncsu.edu.
-Then `cd /afs/unity/users/a-z/unityid/` Now you are using all the tools I installed for you, and you can write to your personnel file space.
+Then `cd /afs/unity.ncsu.edu/users/a-z/unityid/` Now you are using all the tools I installed for you, and you can write to your personnel file space.
++ Method2: another way.
+Get a c9.io account and  download and run https://github.com/timm/timmnix/blob/master/install.sh from the command line terminal.
-+ Method2: the hard way.
-Get some *Nix site going (e.g. ubuntu on virtual box on whatever machine you like).
-Download and run https://github.com/timm/timmnix/blob/master/install.sh.
++ Method3: a hard way.
+As per Method  but use your own hardware  (e.g. ubuntu on virtual box on whatever machine you like).

-Note I will support Method1 users and  Method2, **you are on their own**.
-If you have any problems with Method2 then my only help will be to say, try method2.
+Note I will support Method1 users.
+As to Method2 and Method3, **you are on their own**.
+If you have any problems with Method2,3 then my only help will be to say "try method1".

 ### Download the repos

 ```
-cd /afs/unity/users/a-z/unityid # or wherever you work
+cd /afs/unity.ncsu.edu/users/a-z/unityid # or wherever you work
 mkdir gits
 cd gits
 git clone https://github.com/XYZ/fry.git